javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

-# Rest parameters and spread operator
+# Rest parameters and spread syntax

 Many JavaScript built-in functions support an arbitrary number of arguments.